zeegeeko/ADS508-Recommender-System/README.md

 # Data Exploration

--The data will be stored in an s3 bucket.
+The data will be stored in an s3 bucket.
 The data was downloaded from Kaggle as a zipped file containing five files and then uploaded to the s3 bucket as five individual files.
--We will use Sagemaker to ingest the data using Python.
+We will use Sagemaker to ingest the data using Python.
 The csv files in the S3 bucket will be queried directly into a table using Amazon Athena.
 Amazon Sagemaker will then be used to load the Amazon Athena tables into Pandas dataframes for data exploration.
--We will assess data quality by looking for missing fields, null values, correlation, inconsistent data, evaluate data types, outliers and potentially which fields may require feature engineering.
+We will assess data quality by looking for missing fields, null values, correlation, inconsistent data, evaluate data types, outliers and potentially which fields may require feature engineering.

 ## Original Data